saracen24/munkres-cpp/README.md

 -------

 Briefly, to solve the problem you need:
- - set up costs into matrix class provided by the library;
- - create solver and pass the matrix to it.
-Thats all!
-Solution of the problem is stored by into input matrix.

 ```
 #include <munkres-cpp/munkres.h>
 ...
+// set cost matrix using the type provided by the library,
 munkres_cpp::Matrix<int> data {
     {1, 3}
    ,{5, 9} };
+// create solver and pass the matrix to it.
 munkres_cpp::Munkres<int> solver (data);
 ```
+Thats all!
+The library solves the problem in-place and put the solution it the input matrix.

 Examples subfolder contains set of examples which step-by-step show usage of the library.